-Every pack we test gets stacked up in some way to Osprey’s very popular Atmos AG.
-To start, the Osprey is pretty clearly the more luxurious option: it can comfortably haul a bit more weight (we’ve been happy with the Atmos up to 45 pounds), has more exterior storage, and its materials have a higher end and more durable feel.
-Where the Paragon has the edge is a nearly 1-pound weight savings and $30 lower price tag.
+Many backpacking packs we test get stacked up in some way to Osprey’s very popular Atmos AG.
+To start, the Osprey clearly is the more luxurious option: it can comfortably haul a bit more weight (we’ve been happy with the Atmos up to 45 pounds), has more exterior storage and noticeably better ventilation, and its materials have a higher-end and more durable feel (it uses a mix of 100- and 630-denier nylon on the body).
+Where the Paragon has the edge is a 1-pound weight savings and $40-lower price tag.
 Backpackers who get out a lot and occasionally needs to haul a heavy load probably will prefer the Atmos as the better all-around pack, but the Paragon meets our weekend needs at a lower weight and friendlier price.

 Perhaps the closest competitor to the Paragon is The North Face’s Banchee.
-Offered in 35, 50, and 65-liter designs, the Banchee, like the Paragon, combines a sub-4-pound weight with enough features and comfort for weekend backpackers.
-Their designs are similar with a top loader style and sleeping bag access at the bottom.
-The Banchee has 2 extra zippered pockets along the front of the pack, but doesn’t include a rain cover or the second side compression straps to secure a water bottle or hold a load.
+Offered in 50- and 65-liter designs, the Banchee, like the Paragon, combines a sub-4-pound weight with enough features and comfort to please most weekend backpackers.
+Their designs are similar with a top-loader style, but the Banchee has two extra zippered pockets along the front and doesn’t include a rain cover or the second side compression straps.
 The Paragon also makes it easier to really customize the fit—especially with the adaptable hipbelt—and we find the large mesh pocket to be more convenient for storage.
-Both are among our favorites on the market, but the detail work on the Paragon at a similar weight gives it the edge over the Banchee.
+Both are solid packs, but the detail work on the Paragon at a similar weight gives it the edge over the Banchee.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!